ysc12451/starter-hugo-academic/content/courses/_index.md

 ## 3.3 Identification

-Under assumptions 1-3, for $t = m$ we have the identification equality stating that the conditional distribution of the counterfactual is the conditional distribution of the observed outcome given patient history and given that treatment follows the strategy of interest [(Li et al., 2021)](#1):
+Under assumptions 1-3, we have the identification equality stating that the conditional distribution of the counterfactual is the conditional distribution of the observed outcome given patient history and given that treatment follows the strategy of interest [(Li et al., 2021)](#1).

+For $t = m$:

 $$p(Y_m(\overline{A_{m−1}}, g_m)|H_m) = p(Y_m|H_m, A_m = g_m(H_m))$$